DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 Clicking on it will show a window dialog (figure 4), which will house configuraton options for the plugin.
 One of the two configuration options available for this plugin is the maximum amount of entries visible on the graph before the plugin is allowed to work.
 This configuration option can help if there are either not enough visible plugin shapes for a current zoom level or if there are too many and program memory is is too great.
+By default, the value is set to 10000 (ten thousand).

 ![Fig. 3](../images/NapsConfigButton.png)
 Figure 3.